hashicorp/terraform-provider-aws/.github/MAINTAINING.md

 Notes for each type of pull request are (or will be) available in subsections below.

-- If you are planning on owning the pull request through merge/closure, assign it to yourself
+- If you plan to be responsible for the pull request through the merge/closure process, assign it to yourself
 - Add `bug`, `enhancement`, `new-data-source`, `new-resource`, or `technical-debt` labels to match expectations from change
 - Review the contents of the pull request and ensure the change follows the relevant section of the [Contributing Guide](https://github.com/terraform-providers/terraform-provider-aws/blob/master/.github/CONTRIBUTING.md#checklists-for-contribution)
 - If the change is not acceptable, leave a long form comment about the reasoning and close the pull request